MiroMindAI/MiroThinker/README.md

 <div align="center">
   <img src="assets/gaia_text_103.png" width="98%" alt="MiroFlow Performance on GAIA-Validation" />
-  <p><strong>Performance of Open-sourced models on GAIA-Validation Benchmark.</strong></p>
+  <p><strong>Performance of Open-Source Models on GAIA-Validation Benchmark.</strong></p>
 </div>

 **MiroThinker** is an open-source agentic model series built on top of Qwen3.
 Designed for deep research and complex, long-horizon problem solving, it integrates strong capabilities in **task decomposition**, **multi-hop reasoning**, **retrieval-augmented generation**, **code execution**, **web browsing**, and **document/file processing**, making it suitable for a wide range of real-world applications.

-We have released the **MiroThinker-v0.1** series, including both SFT and DPO variants at parameter scales of **8B**, **14B**, and **32B**.
-Notably, MiroThinker v0.1 achieves **state-of-the-art performance** among open-source models on the [GAIA benchmark](https://huggingface.co/datasets/gaia-benchmark/GAIA), a rigorous evaluation suite for advanced agentic capabilities, demonstrating its strength in long-context, decision-intensive, and real-world task scenarios.
+We have released the **MiroThinker v0.1** series, including both SFT and DPO variants at parameter scales of **8B**, **14B**, and **32B**.
+Notably, MiroThinker-v0.1 achieves **state-of-the-art performance** among open-source models on the [GAIA benchmark](https://huggingface.co/datasets/gaia-benchmark/GAIA), a rigorous evaluation suite for advanced agentic capabilities, demonstrating its strength in long-context, decision-intensive, and real-world task scenarios.

 | Model Name                | Base Model | HF Link                                                               |
 | :-----------------------: |:----------:| :--------------------------------------------------------------------:|